OlgaBilozub/QA49_FoodNow_41QA/README.md

-# Olga Belozub - Aspiring QA Engineer
+# Olga Bilozub - Aspiring QA Engineer

 ## About Me
 Hello!
-My name is Olga Belozub, and I am an enthusiastic future QA Engineer with a strong passion for ensuring the quality of web applications.
+My name is Olga Bilozub, and I am an enthusiastic future QA Engineer with a strong passion for ensuring the quality of web applications.
 I am currently a student at AIT School, where I have studied Basic Programming and Quality Assurance.
 My primary focus is on automated testing, and I am eager to continue learning and growing in this field.

 I am detail-oriented, curious, and always striving for excellence in every task.
 My goal is to contribute to creating seamless and high-quality software experiences.